“Cease striving and know that I am God; I will be exalted among the nations, I will be exalted in the earth.”

-As an athlete knowing your teammates helps you do well in tough situations.
-You wouldn’t want your worst player to take the game-deciding shot; you would want your best player to do it.
-You put your best defender out there to stop their best offensive player.
-Knowing their abilities guides your decisions.
+Knowing who to call on when you are in a tough situation can bring you peace.
+You wouldn’t want your enemy to guide your decision.
+You would want someone who loved you to do it.
+Knowing their abilities and care for you guides your decisions.
 You know who to ask, depending on what you need.
 As Christians, we have a much easier task.
 We don’t have to decide from a multitude of options.
 There is only one God, and He is the best at everything.
 So no matter what your problem, who are you going to call?

 1 Samuel 29:1-31:13

 And men will say, “Surely there is a reward for the righteous; Surely there is a God who judges on earth!”

 Some people are willing to give in to temptations to take shortcuts to achieve success.
 People try to break the rules in such a way as not to get caught.
 While there may be some short-term benefits, eventually, your actions will catch up with you, and your reputation will be ruined.
 What you thought would get you ahead has only served to bring you down.
 As a Christian, there are temptations to take shortcuts to get what we want instead of trusting in God to provide for us.
 We begin to look just like lost people.
 True rewards are found in doing the right thing.
 Do you trust God enough to do the right things and wait for His rewards?